Setting up network connectivity between Yandex BareMetal and Yandex Virtual Private Cloud subnets using Yandex Cloud Interconnect

 -

-Under Server information in the Name field, enter a name for the server:
+Under Server information, in the Name field, enter the server name:

 Click Lease server.